jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 1. Upgrade your version of Git.

-1. If you cannot upgrade Git, add your repository again but place your Jazz ID in the repository URL.
-For example: `https://your_Jazz_ID@hub.jazz.net/Jazz_ID/project_name`.
+1. If you cannot upgrade Git, add your repository again but place your alias in the repository URL.
+For example: `https://your_alias@hub.jazz.net/alias/project_name`.

 ---
 <a name="delete_a_branch_from_origin"></a>